 "Satin was originally completed of silk during the mid ages in China but Now India USA, Brazil and Chine also is biggest Satin Producer in the world."
 As a result it was very expensive and only the wealthy could afford to use them or be clothed in them.
 However, as time went by, the popularity of Satin grew quite quickly.
 By the 12th century, it was the fabric of choice in Europe for royalty, the clergy, the wealthy and those who were considered fashionable.
 Variations of satin was soon produced which led to the different types of yarn being used to keep the cost down.

 Although most of these materials have a sheen or silky surface on a side, there are some which have both sides of the material having this gloss or sheen.
 Satin fabric costs more particularly if it is made from silk.
 There are also instances where satin is used as a backing or lining in clothes made with material that is a bit rough such as wool to give them a soft feeling.

-These patterns can be in any form from paisley to stripes and leaf designs.
+These most beautiful pattern can be in any form from paisley to stripes and leaf designs.
 A less glossy and lighter variation of this material is the de-clustered satin.
 This type of material commonly has the same finish on both sides of the fabric.

 Silk is a fragile texture and should be suitably kept up so as to enlarge the life of the bedding and clothing.
 Dry-cleaning is regularly preferential for satin textures with a satin weave.
 We can wash this satin regularly.
 You should use mild and soft detergent or cleaner.
 You can also perform Ironing on this fabric, but you have to make sure that the iron is not so hot.
 Silk ought not to be measured as a hard-wearing texture as it might wind up oily and gleaming from solid wear.